PaddlePaddle/PaddleClas/docs/zh_CN/models/models_intro.md

 <a name="ref25">[25]</a> Radosavovic I, Kosaraju R P, Girshick R, et al. Designing network design spaces[C]//Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020: 10428-10436.

-<a name="ref26">[26]</a> C.Szegedy,V.Vanhoucke,S.Ioffe,J.Shlens,andZ.Wojna.
+<a name="ref26">[26]</a> C.Szegedy, V.Vanhoucke, S.Ioffe, J.Shlens, and Z.Wojna.
 Rethinking the inception architecture for computer vision. arXiv preprint arXiv:1512.00567, 2015.